-

 - Economist Profiles

-In this series of articles, INOMICS will highlight the accomplishments of particular economists who have contributed greatly to the field.
-Students often learn about the great figures in economics only briefly and in passing, but the content taught in economics courses comes from brilliant economists such as these.
+Alfred Marshall is a famous economist who made great contributions to the field when it was still relatively new towards the end of the 19th century.
+Yet, students often learn about important figures in economics only briefly and in passing, although the content taught in economics courses often comes from brilliant economists such as Marshall.

 -